Mictronics/readsb/README.md

 ### Dependencies - PlutoSDR (ADALM-PLUTO)

-You will need the latest build of libad9361-dev and libiio-dev.
-You can build packages from source:
+You will need the latest build and install of libad9361-dev and libiio-dev.
+The Debian packages libad9361-dev that is available up to Debian 9 (stretch) is outdated and missing a required function.
+So you have to build packages from source:

 $ git clone https://github.com/analogdevicesinc/libad9361-iio.git
 $ cd libad9361-iio